TLG was set up in response to the announcement of Your Party, aiming to

 -

-If a member misses meetings consistently, or doesn’t
+If a member misses meetings consistently, or doesn’t fulfil the

-apologies, the member will be contacted by someone
+will be contacted by someone within the Steering Committee or

-discuss barriers to participation and future membership
+delegated authority to discuss barriers to participation and

-at least three contact attempts to have this
+month after at least three contact attempts to have this

 conversation they will be removed for inactivity.